Cheesy Pesto Pull-Apart Bread

 2. Make up a double batch of pesto sauce, and freeze small portions for when you need it.
 BTW, when you freeze pesto sauce, the colors don’t stay as vibrant, but the taste is still wonderful.

 3. Keep a few kinds of cheese handy in your refrigerator.
-I used havarti and pepper jack, but any variety that you prefer would be just as good.
+I used mozzarella and parmesan, but any variety that you prefer would be just as good.

 xoxo ~Sue